 The proposed project complies with development standards, as demonstrated in the planning application summary tables, including lot area, private open space, and building separation and deviations are required for increased floor area ratio (FAR), reduced common use open space, landscape parkways, reduced setbacks, and reduced parking.
 On August 1, 2023, the City Council reviewed a General Plan screening application for the proposed 1,050-unit development and provided feedback.
 In accordance with the California Environmental Quality Act (CEQA), the project requires certification of a Final Environmental Impact Report (FEIR) and adoption of a Mitigation Monitoring and Reporting Program (MMRP).
-Staff recommends that the Planning Commission receive the project presentation, ask questions to staff and the applicant, and allow for public comment.
-The project will be presented as a public hearing to the Planning Commission on June 9, 2025 for review and recommendation to City Council.
+Staff recommends that the Planning Commission make a recommendation to City Council to approve the project.